wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.3.1 - 2015/04/02 =
+* Fix - Removed '<!--email_container_width-->' on header image.
+Was causing code to show instead of the image on some email clients

 = 1.3.0 - 2015/03/25 =
 * Feature - Added Option to turn the Template ON | OFF.
 Can now just use the plugin use to set up wp email sender without using the template.
 * Feature - Added Dynamic Template Width - admin can edit the 600px default width of the Template.